Robcaze1980/Berkeley-DA-Bootcamp--ADVANCED-EXCEL-kickstarter-analysis/Challenge/README.md

 ## RESULTS

 •	How is district summary affected?

+After isolating the 461 reading and math grades for 9th grades in Thomas High School (replacing grades wiht NaN values) we starting analizing grades data for 15 schools and 38,709 students in the school district.

+The next table, shows a summary for this data (average grades, percentage of students passing both classes and overall passing rate) for all schools in math and reading:

 ![alt text](https://github.com/Robcaze1980/School_District_Analysis./blob/master/Challenge/Images_challanges/district_summary_df.png?raw=true)

-After isolating 461 reading and math grades for 9th grades in Thomas High School (replacing grades wiht NaN values) we starting analizing grades data for 15 schools and 39,170 students in the school district.
+In general, and including THS 9th grade students, the math and reading average grade is 80.4% (78.9% and 81.9% respectively), but the percentage of passing (+70 points) is higher for reading, compared to math, with a difference of 10% (74.8% vs. 85.5%).
+This result cannot be attributed to the isolation or NaN values, as NaN values are equal and present in both scores and represent +1% of the total scores in the district.

+•	How is the school summary affected?

 ### Analysis of Outcomes Based on Launch Date